lonecrane/BDInfo/README.md

 Using Docker is highly recommend (nobody should have to taint their OS with Mono).

-To do so install Docker and then simply use the included ``bdinfo`` wrapper script.
+To do so install Docker and then simply use the included ``bdinfo`` wrapper script inside the ``scripts`` directory.
 The wrapper script automatically handles mounting the necessary directories into the container.
 The first run will be slow as the container image will have to be downloaded, subsequent runs will not be.

 Wrapper script example:
 ```